filecoin-station/fil-deal-ingester/README.md

    node scripts/build-spark-update-sql.js
    ```

-   The output is NOT committed to git, you can find it in `./generated/update-spark-db.sql`
+   The output is NOT committed to git; you can find it in `./generated/update-spark-db.sql`

 ### Apply updates to live SPARK DB